William Peterkin

-William Peterkin was a Scotland international rugby union player.
+William Peterkin (1857–1945) was a Scotland international rugby union player and athlete.

 Rugby Union career

 Amateur career

-He played for Edinburgh University.
+He played for Edinburgh University RFC.
 He captained the side.

 Provincial career

-He played for Edinburgh District in the 1880 inter-city match, scoring 2 tries in the match.
+He played for Edinburgh District in the 1880 inter-city match, scoring two tries in the match.

 He played for East of Scotland District in the 5 February 1881 match against West of Scotland District.

 International career

-He was capped 8 times for Scotland between 1881 and 1885.
+He was capped eight times for Scotland between 1881 and 1885.